Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 If there are no AR layers in your immediate vicinity, you can use the **Fixed Position** feature of the ARpoise app to view augment layers that are elsewhere.

-Tamiko Thiel’s and Midori Kono Thiel’s “Brush the Sky” calligraphic AR artworks are located in Japantown, San Jose, California.
+Tamiko Thiel’s and Midori Kono Thiel’s **Brush the Sky** calligraphic AR artworks are located in Japantown, San Jose, California.
 You can download a pdf of an [AR tour of the artworks](http://tamikothiel.com/brushthesky/PR/BrushTheSky_AR-tourSanJoseJapantown.pdf).

-If you do not live near to the artwork locations in San Jose Japantown, they will not show up in the ARpoise app list of layers near you.
-If you cannot physically go there, you can still use ARpoise’s Fixed Location feature to view augments remotely.
-It will overlay the augments over your own immediate environment, which is not the same experience as seeing them at the “real” sites in Japantown.
-But it is a handy feature that you can also use to test out changes to your artworks even if they are positioned somewhere in the world far away from you.
+If you do not live near to the artwork locations in San Jose Japantown, and cannot physically go there, you can still use ARpoise’s Fixed Location feature to view augments remotely.
+It will make ARpoise think that you are stannding at that remote location, and you will see the augments overlaying your own immediate environment.
+This is of course not the same experience as seeing them at the “real” sites in Japantown, but it is a handy feature that you can also use to test out changes to your own artworks even if they are positioned somewhere in the world far away from you.

 To view the Brush the Sky augments at your own home: